-The amount to be paid at each billing interval by a customer on a level payment plan shall be computed at the time of entry into the plan and shall be recomputed at least annually.
-The level payment amount may be recomputed monthly, quarterly, when requested by the customer, or whenever price, consumption, or a combination of factors results in a new estimate differing by 10 percent or more from that in use.
+The amount to be paid at each billing interval by a customer on a budget billing plan shall be computed at the time of entry into the plan and shall be recomputed at least annually.
+The budget billing amount may be recomputed monthly, quarterly, when requested by the customer, or whenever price, consumption, or a combination of factors results in a new estimate differing by 10 percent or more from that in use.

-When the level payment amount is recomputed, the level payment plan account balance shall be divided by 12, and the resulting amount shall be added to the estimated monthly level payment amount.
-Except when a utility has a level payment plan that recomputes the level payment amount monthly, the customer shall be given the option of applying any credit to payments of subsequent months' level payment amounts due or of obtaining a refund of any credit in excess of \$25.
+When the budget billing amount is recomputed, the budget billing plan account balance shall be divided by 12, and the resulting amount shall be added to the estimated monthly budget billing amount.
+Except when a utility has a budget billing plan that recomputes the budget billing amount monthly, the customer shall be given the option of applying any credit to payments of subsequent months' budget billing amounts due or of obtaining a refund of any credit in excess of \$25.

-Except when a utility has a level payment plan that recomputes the level payment amount monthly, the customer shall be notified of the recomputed payment amount not less than one full billing period prior to the date of delinquency for the recomputed payment.
+Except when a utility has a budget billing plan that recomputes the budget billing amount monthly, the customer shall be notified of the recomputed payment amount not less than one full billing period prior to the date of delinquency for the recomputed payment.
 The notice may accompany the bill prior to the bill that is affected by the recomputed payment amount.

-(5) Irrespective of the account balance, a delinquency in payment shall be subject to the same collection and disconnection procedures as other accounts, with the late payment charge applied to the level payment amount.
-If the account balance is a credit, the level payment plan may be terminated by the utility after 30 days of delinquency.
+- (5) Irrespective of the account balance, a delinquency in payment shall be subject to the same collection and disconnection procedures as other accounts, with the late payment charge applied to the budget billing amount.
+If the account balance is a credit, the budget billing plan may be terminated by the utility after 30 days of delinquency.

-20.4(13) Customer records.
-The utility shall retain records as may be necessary to effectuate compliance with 20.4(14) and 20.6(6), but not less than three years.
+- 20.4(13) Customer records.
+The utility shall retain records as may be necessary to effectuate compliance with 20.4(14) and 20.6(6), but not less than five years.
 Records for customer shall show where applicable:

-a. kWh meter reading
+- a. kWh meter reading.

-- b. kWh consumption
+- b. kWh consumption.

-- c. kW meter reading
+- c. kW meter reading.

-- d. kW measured demand
+- d. kW measured demand.

-- e. kW billing demand
+- e. kW billing demand.

 - f.
 Total amount of bill.